 Chopping butterscotch chips- I wanted to have small pieces of butterscotch.
 I put them in my blender, pulse 3-4 times, shake it so it does not overheat, and do it again until I had the desired size of chips

-Place the cake into the fridge until ready to serve.
+Proceed to spread the whipped cream over the top of the cake and then place the cake into the fridge until ready to serve.

 Butterscotch Poke Cake